-Every GmbH and UG (types of German limited liability companies), must be registered in the commercial register (known as the Handelsregister in German) of the responsible local court (Amtsgericht).
+Every GmbH and UG (types of German limited liability companies), must be registered in the commercial register (known as the Handelsregister in German) of the responsible district court (Amtsgericht).
 The entry completes the formation of a GmbH and UG.

 In this article, we’ll explain what a commercial register entry looks like, where you can get an extract and when changes are necessary.

 The Handelsregister is a public register of all merchants in the area of an Amtsgericht.
 The information published there may be consulted by any person.
 The Handelsregister is divided into two groups:

 - Section A contains all registered merchants (with the appendix ‘e.
 K.’), partnerships (oHG, KG) and legally responsible business associations.
 The abbreviation HRA appears before the register number.

 - Section B contains all corporations (GmbH, UG, AG).
 The register number is preceded by the abbreviation HRB.